mpusz/wg21-papers/src/3094R5_std_basic_fixed_string.md

 ## `char_traits`

-Support for `char_traits` was added on LEWGI request in [@P3094R1].
+Support for `char_traits` was added upon the LEWGI request in [@P3094R1].
 However, this was considered a bad decision by SG16.

+`char_traits` promises configurability for operations where no user-level configuration makes sense.

+The `charT` template parameter needs to be a char-like type ([strings.general]{.sref}), which means it's trivial, and the implementation thus doesn't need `char_traits` to enable `memcpy`-style optimizations.

+For the comparisons, having `char_traits` that implement case-insensitive comparisons is oversimplifying because case-insensitivity is locale-dependent.
+Also, encoding such comparison semantics into a data type seems like a bad design.

-During the meeting on October 9, 2024 the following poll was taken:
+During the SG16 meeting on October 9, 2024, the following poll was taken:

 > POLL: P3094R4: Amend the proposal to remove the `traits` template parameter and dependence
 > on `std::char_traits`.